nolliechyTW/WIL/C/HeadFirstReadingNotes/03_String.md

 ```

 ## Pointers to Arrays of Pointers to Strings
-- We can create antoehr pointer to the array of pointers:
+- We can create another pointer to the array of pointers:

     `char** ptr_to_ptr = array_of_ptrs`;
 - And dereference as follows:
 ```